 Are You 16 or 17?

-Starting in 2019, 16 and 17 year old students can preregister to vote by completing a voter registration form from the Kittitas County Auditor’s office, or, if the student has a state driver’s license or state-issued ID, preregister online at MyVote (English) or MyVote (Spanish).
+Starting in 2019, 16 and 17 year old students can preregister to vote by completing a voter registration form from the Kittitas County Auditor’s office, public library, or download and print the form in several languages.
+If the student has a Washington state driver’s license or state-issued ID, preregister to vote online after July 1, 2019 at VoteWA (English) or VoteWA (Spanish).

 This is adulting made easy!